ASTRONOMICAL TIDE HEIGHT ALONG THE ITALIAN COASTS

 Main regulatory references and objectives

-Addresses knowledge requirements established in Directive 2000/60/EC regarding coastal and transitional waters, and Directive 2007/60/EC regarding coastal floods and inundations.
-No specific objectives are defined by legislation.
+It responds to the knowledge needs set out in Directive 2000/60/EC regarding coastal waters and transition waters, and to the requests of Directive 2007/60/EC regarding floods and coastal inundations.
+There are no objectives set by law.

 DPSIR